 Looking closely at immigration into the UK, it’s clear that some places with the greatest numbers (e.g. London) were in favour of this influx (as its Mayors had recognized), and it voted heavily to remain in the EU.
 This openness had helped London become Europe's hotbed of innovation-driven entrepreneurship.
 Other communities—which had already been experiencing wider social and economic challenges, and then faced a recent rapid rise in immigration—voted to leave the EU.
 (Sadly, one of the side effects of the Brexit vote has been a spike in racist attacks in England.)
 Immigration will clearly be one of the thorniest topics.

-Posted by MIT Sloan Executive Education - 1 year and 8 months and 7 days ago
+Posted by MIT Sloan Executive Education - 2 years and 1 month and 9 days ago

 Contributed by Bob Pozen, Senior Lecturer, MIT Sloan Executive Education

 Regardless of location, industry or occupation, productivity is a challenge faced by every professional, following us throughout our respective careers.
 Even as a professor and published author on the topic, I still find myself improving my own skills, both at work and at home, to get the most out of each day.